ESG Investing Market Research

 What is ESG Investing

-ESG Investing is a model that lays out environmental, social, and governance (ESG) factors.
+ESG (Environmental, Social, and Governance) Investing is a model that lays out environmental, social, and governance (ESG) factors.
 In ESG investing, business owners make their investments with the environment in mind.
 They also consider human well-being and the economy.

-Social (S) shows the connection with people inside and out of the company.
+Social (S) shows the connection with people inside and outside of the company.
 These can include employees, suppliers, and the area where it operates.

 Governance (G) shows how the company operates.
 Investors strive to know how and what decisions they can make behind closed doors.